soma00333/profile/docs/behavioral_questions.md

       <td>
         <ul>
           <li>I believe reliability is the most important part of any product.</li>
-          <li>My mision is to balance agility and reliability while driving the massive scaling of amazing products globally.</li>
+          <li>My mission is to dramatically grow amazing products in a startup environment by balancing agility and reliability.</li>
           <li>I am also interested in LLMs and want to explore how they can create the next generation of development experiences.</li>
         </ul>
       </td>